JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 0m04.266s (executing steps: 0m04.010s)
 ```

-Hopefully, your test also passed like mine and you got to learn about a new library.
+Hopefully, your test also passed like mine, and you got to learn about a new library.
-You can extend the feature file to add more scenarios or add multiple feature files, implement the Page Object Model as per your requirement and it should all work the same.
+You can extend the feature file to add more scenarios or add multiple feature files, implement the Page Object Model as per your requirement, and it should all work the same.

 You can find the source code of this implementation [here](https://github.com/SwikritiT/todo/tree/playwright-blog)